 It is hard to describe in mere words how scared I felt after reading this.
-I knew in my heart it was right, and with that realisation came the knowledge that my family would be devastated if I sought treatment.
+I knew in my heart that this was about right, but with it came the realisation came the knowledge that my family would be devastated if I sought treatment.

 I managed to cope with the knowledge alone for several weeks, and then the real pain started.
-By the end of the year, I knew I had no choice but to transition and started making plans for my treatment.
+By near the end of 2001 I knew I had no choice but to transition and started making plans for my treatment.

-Incidentally, I took the test again on 17th September with very similar results (270 the first time, 285 the second) so it seemed to be consistent, given comparable circumstances and honest answers.
-I now know the COGIATI classifies as follows:
+Out of interest I took the test again on 17th September with very similar results (270 the first time, 285 the second) which led me to believe at the time that the test seemed to be consistent, given comparable circumstances and honest answers.
+The COGIATI classifies results as follows:

 Score: -390 to -129, COGIATI classification TWO, FEMININE MALE

 Score: -130 to +129, COGIATI classification THREE, ANDROGYNE

 Score: +130 to +389,COGIATI classification FOUR, PROBABLE TRANSSEXUAL